WASHINGTON, January 29, 2012 – What we know about sending tourists to space is this:

 While the prospects for space tourism are not new – indeed you can count nearly a half dozen aerospace companies flirting with some element of space travel for the “common man”– what is new is what is destined to be ground zero for managing this new form of travel and tourism: and that would be Spaceport America.

-According to recent articles in Travel-Intel, with a cost of $209 billion the politicos of New Mexico are putting out the welcome sign to space travel companies by building this 18,000-acre space park in the desert.
+According to recent articles in Travel-Intel, with a cost of $209 million the politicos of New Mexico are putting out the welcome sign to space travel companies by building this 18,000-acre space park in the desert.
 And Spaceport America is inviting in the bells and whistles that will make it a must-stop hub on the way somewhere, if not the destination itself.

 Disney, as well as other cutting edge creativity companies, have been invited to bring in their imagineers to design the visitors center of all visitors centers.
 So far, it is to be a 22,000 square foot facility that will be both educational and entertaining and serve as the jump off spot for tours of the grounds.